ALL RECENT VICTORIES

 Client was arrested by the Massachusetts State Police and charged with domestic assault and battery.
 Numerous people called 911 and said they saw the client allegedly punching his sister who was driving him.
 The police noticed visible injuries to the victim.
 Client was arraigned in the Hingham District Court where the case was eventually dismissed.
 CASE DISMISSED

 Client was charged with Larceny Over $250, (now would be Larceny Over $1200) after the client admitted to stealing over $26,000 from her employer.
-She admitted it to police and had a paper trail that proved she did it.
-Plea was successful and client got a CWOF for one year.
+She admitted it to the police and had a paper trail that proved she did it.
+The plea was successful and client got a CWOF for one year.

 Client was charged with aggravated assault and battery after a domestic dispute with his pregnant girlfriend.
 Client was arrested.
 CASE DISMISSED.

 Client is charged with domestic assault and battery in the South Boston District Court after his girlfriend called the police.
 Police arrived and observed the client and victim to have been drinking.
-Victim stated that the client pulled her hair, threw her down and struck her.
-Client was arrested and a $500 Bail was set.
-Case went to trial and the charges were DISMISSED.
+The victim stated that the client pulled her hair, threw her down, and struck her.
+The client was arrested and a $500 Bail was set.
+The case went to trial and the charges were DISMISSED.

 Client is facing criminal charges in a domestic dispute.
-Alleged victim told police she hit and scratched him.
+The alleged victim told police she hit and scratched him.
 Police took pictures of his injuries.
-Victim got a restraining order against the client.
+The victim got a restraining order against the client.
 Police then applied for charges in the Dedham District Court and held a show cause hearing.
 No Probable Cause Found No Criminal Charges

 Client was charged with two counts of threats after he had admitted to telling the alleged victim that he would kill him.
 Client also allegedly threaten another person in text messages.
 CASE DISMISSED.